Demonstration of the trapped-ion quantum-CCD computer architecture

-As described in the Methods section, these operations take between 50 and 300 $\mu$s and can be done without introducing a large amount of heat into the system as shown in Table \ref{tab:Transport Library}.
-The three transport primitives are used to execute a parallel bubble, or odd-even, sorting algorithm that can sort an array of length $N$ in $\mathcal{O}(N)$ steps \cite{Haberman1979}, and can therefore rearrange the qubits arbitrarily.
-The transport sequences can involve several operations for every quantum logic operation as illustrated in Fig. \ref{fig:N=4_Dance}.
-Transport failure events are rare and are automatically detected and scrubbed from the data sets so that computations are not corrupted.
+As described in the Methods section (Table \ref{tab:Transport Library}), the individual transport operations have durations ranging from 50 to 300 $\mu$s and introduce a moderate amount of motional excitations to the ion crystal comparable to Doppler temperatures, enabling subsequent sideband cooling routines.
+Using the three transport primitives, qubits are appropriately arranged for gating using a parallel bubble (odd-even) sorting algorithm, which sorts an array of length $N$ in $\mathcal{O}(N)$ steps \cite{Haberman1979}.
+The sorting sequences can involve several transport operations for every quantum operation (illustrated in Fig. \ref{fig:N=4_Dance}), but transport failure events are both rare and automatically detected, allowing the data to be scrubbed and uncorrupted (see Methods).

-Clock synchronization across the spatially separated interaction zones (requirement \textbf{3}) implies the need for both stable qubits and phase stable gate operations.
-To this end, we use the hyperfine "clock" states in the $^2S_{1/2}$ ground state of $^{171}$Yb$^{+}$ as the qubit and define $\ket{0}\equiv|F=0, m_F=0\rangle$ and $\ket{1}\equiv|F=1, m_F=0\rangle$, where $F$ and $m_F$ are the quantum numbers for total angular momentum and its z-projection.
-These states have naturally long coherence times due to their first order insensitivity to magnetic field fluctuations and we measure a spin-echo T2 of approximately 2 s in both interaction zones.
+Tracking the phases of the qubits across the spatially separated gate zones (requirement \textbf{3}) requires both stable qubits and phase-stable gate operations.
+To this end, we use the hyperfine ``clock" states in the $^2S_{1/2}$ ground state of $^{171}$Yb$^{+}$ as the qubit and define $\ket{0}\equiv|F=0, m_F=0\rangle$ and $\ket{1}\equiv|F=1, m_F=0\rangle$, where $F$ and $m_F$ are the quantum numbers for total angular momentum and its z-projection.
+These states benefit from a relatively low B-field sensitivity and we measure a spin-echo T2 of 2 s in both interaction zones, limited by magnetic field fluctuations.

 Our native gate set consists of four types of phase stable gates (see Methods for more details):